Form Factors in Higgs Couplings from Physics Beyond the Standard Model

 Even though we have focused on the explicit construction of the form factors within the particular case of the MCHM$_\mathbf{5}$, we expect that all CHMs will share the momentum dependent features described before.
 Firstly, all CHMs share the mechanism in which the composite resonances are introduced.
-The partial compositeness hypothesis fixes the mixing terms that appear in the Higgs coupling to fermions.
-Additionally, the inclusion of vectorial resonances is done in a basis-independent manner.
-Secondly, the differences between specific implementations lie in the global group with the coset choices, the fermionic representations, and the resonance spectrum.
+The partial compositeness hypothesis fixes the mixing terms that appear in the Higgs couplings to fermions.
+Additionally, the inclusion of vector resonances is performed in a basis independent manner.
+Secondly, the differences between specific implementations lie in the choice of global symmetry group and the corresponding coset, as well as the fermion representations, both affecting the the resonance spectrum.
 These may alter the form factor expressions, but the phenomenological effects of having momentum dependent couplings should be preserved.
-Since the form factor analytic structure corresponds to the assumed resonance spectrum, the most relevant differences between different CHMs momentum effects should come from different possibilities for the BSM states.
+Since the form factor analytic structure corresponds to the assumed resonance spectrum, the most relevant differences between different CHMs momentum effects should come from the different possible resonant spectra.